Get familiar with services that are essential to all employees, from payroll to IT.

 MyNEVADA is your portal to course enrollments, grades, personal information and more.
 Instructors can use this website to access class rosters, email your class, enter final grades, view your class schedule, and see academic dates and deadlines.
 For assistance, please see the Instructor Task Center.

-TLT is comprised of both Classroom Support and the Instructional Design Team (IDT).
-Their primary purpose is classroom and instructional support, but they also provide training and support to all employees who work with web content and/or send bulk emails.
-TLT provides support for instructional design, instructional technologies, such as WebCampus, and technology found in the University's classrooms.
-TLT also provides training on making online content accessible.
-Visit the Teaching & Learning Technologies to learn more about the following:
+The Office of Digital Learning (ODL) consists of Instructional Design & Educational Technology (IDET); 365 Learning; and Classroom Support.
+Their primary purpose is classroom and instructional support, but they also provide training and assistance to all employees who work with web content and/or send bulk emails.
+ODL provides support for instructional design and instructional technologies, such as WebCampus, and technology found in the University's classrooms.
+ODL also provides training on making online content accessible.
+Visit the Office of Digital Learning to learn more about the following:

 WolfDocs (OnBase) is a single enterprise information platform for managing content, processes, and cases.
 WolfDocs speeds up processes and reduces costs by capturing important information into one system; managing data, documents, and processes; integrating with your existing systems; providing instant access to everyone who needs it; giving visibility into your processes and system performance and securely storing, protecting and deleting your information.

 Capture:Capture your documents and data to one system

 Access:Easily access your content from anywhere

 Measure: Monitor your process and system performance